E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT: E-GraphSAGE

-Key differences to the original GraphSAGE algorithm ~\cite{Hamilton2017} are in regards to the algorithm input, the message passing/aggregator function, and the output.
+Key differences to the original GraphSAGE algorithm \cite{Hamilton2017} are in regards to the algorithm input, the message passing/aggregator function, and the output.

 The input includes edge features $\left\{\mathbf{e}_{uv}, \forall {uv} \in \mathcal{E}\right\}$, which are, as mentioned before, missing from the list of inputs in GraphSAGE.
 Since the flow-based NIDS datasets only consist of flow (edge) features rather than node features.
 Therefore, we are using only provided edge features.
-We use the vector $\mathbf{x}_{v} = \{1, \ldots, 1\}$ to initialise the node features (and initial node embeddings) and the dimension of all one constant vector is the same as the number of edge features, shown in Line 1 of the algorithm.
+We use the vector $\mathbf{x}_{v} = \{1, \ldots, 1\}$ to initialise the node features (and initial node embeddings) and the dimension of all one constant vector is the same as the number of edge features, as shown in Line 1 of the algorithm.

 In Line 4, instead of using the standard GraphSAGE node aggregator function (Equation \ref{eq:general_aggregator}), our newly proposed neighborhood aggregator function creates the \textit{aggregated embeddings of the sampled neighborhood edges} at the $k$-th layer, as shown in Equation~\ref{eq:general_edge_aggregator} below.